rmarkello/abagen/README.rst

 to (1) provide a link back to the ``abagen`` repository with the version of the code used, and (2) cite their paper:

 ..
-[1] Arnatkeviciute, A., Fulcher, B. D., & Fornito, A. (2018).
+[1] Arnatkevic̆iūtė, A., Fulcher, B. D., & Fornito, A. (2019).
 A practical
-   guide to linking brain-wide gene expression and neuroimaging data. bioRxiv, 380089.
+   guide to linking brain-wide gene expression and neuroimaging data.
+   NeuroImage, 189, 353-367.

 Additionally, please cite the following paper as the source of all microarray expression data from the Allen Human Brain Atlas:

 ..
-[2] Hawrylycz, M.J. et al. (2012) An anatomically comprehensive atlas of the adult human transcriptome, Nature 489: 391-399. doi:10.1038/nature11405
+[2] Hawrylycz, M.J. et al. (2012) An anatomically comprehensive atlas of the
+   adult human transcriptome.
+Nature, 489, 391-399. doi:10.1038/nature11405

 .. _licensing: